mordrax/elm-at-phd-book/chapters/tools.md

 # Tools

 _Over time, we have accumulated a bunch of tools such as our pipeable logic functions to make conditionals flow better, our Oracle module imports nothing but is able to work on all our domain models.
-And I briefly show what a form wizard and grid (table) can look like._
+And I briefly show what a form wizard and grid \(table\) can look like._

 ## Alfred

 Alfred is a great helper.
-One of he's best assets is his `Alfred.Logic` ability.
+One of his best assets is his `Alfred.Logic` ability.

 ```haskell
 -- performs conditional validation